Venki Ramakrishnan: Career and research

+Presidency of the Royal Society

-Ramakrishnan's term as president of the Royal Society was dominated by Brexit and, in his final year, the COVID-19 pandemic and its response.
+Ramakrishnan's term as president of the Royal Society from 2015–2020 was dominated by Brexit and, in his final year, the COVID-19 pandemic and its response.
 In an interview in July 2018, he said that Britain's decision to leave the European Union was hurting Britain's reputation as a good place to work in science, commenting "It's very hard for the science community to see any advantages in Brexit.
 They are pretty blunt about that."
 He saw advantages to both the UK and the EU for Britain to continue to be engaged in Galileo and Euratom, which, unlike the European Medicines Agency, are not EU agencies.

 Ramakrishnan argued that a no-deal Brexit would harm science.
 Ramakrishnan wrote, "A deal on science is in the best interests of Europe as a whole and should not be sacrificed as collateral damage over disagreements on other issues.
 If we are going to successfully tackle global problems like climate change, human disease and food security, we can't do so in isolation.
 There is no scenario where trashing our relationships with our closest scientific collaborators in the EU gets us closer to these goals."

 Awards and honours

-Ramakrishnan was elected a Member of the European Molecular Biology Organization (EMBO) in 2002, a Fellow of the Royal Society (FRS) in 2003, and a Member of the U.S. National Academy of Sciences in 2004.
+Ramakrishnan was elected a Member of the European Molecular Biology Organization in 2002, a Fellow of the Royal Society (FRS) in 2003, and a Member of the U.S. National Academy of Sciences in 2004.

 In 2007, Ramakrishnan was awarded the Louis-Jeantet Prize for Medicine and the Datta Lectureship and Medal of the Federation of European Biochemical Societies (FEBS).

-In 2008, he won the Heatley Medal of the British Biochemical Society.
-Since 2008, he is a Fellow of Trinity College, Cambridge and a foreign Fellow of the Indian National Science Academy.
-In 2010, he became a member of the German Academy of Sciences Leopoldina.
-He was elected an Honorary Fellow of the Academy of Medical Sciences in 2010, and has received honorary degrees from the Maharaja Sayajirao University of Baroda, University of Utah and University of Cambridge.
-He is also an Honorary Fellow of Somerville College, Oxford. and The Queen's College, Oxford.

-In 2020, he was elected to the American Philosophical Society.

-Also in 2020, he became a board member of The British Library.

-In 2009, Ramakrishnan was awarded the Nobel Prize in Chemistry along with Thomas A. Steitz and Ada Yonath.
+Ramakrishnan was awarded the Nobel Prize in Chemistry in 2009, along with Thomas A. Steitz and Ada Yonath.
 He received India's second highest civilian honor, the Padma Vibhushan, in 2010.